 In March 2017, a class-action lawsuit

-For more information about the marketing of supplements, click here.
+For more information about the marketing of televisions and TINA.org’s coverage of the products, click here.